pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 ### 2.4 Identity provider integration

 #### 2.4.1 Overview

-MCP servers **SHOULD** support delegated authorization through third-party authorization servers instead of implementing their own OAuth provider.
-In this flow, the MCP server acts as the proxy for the identity provider.

 MCP servers **MAY** override endpoints on an as-needed basis if the identity provider requires additional gestures that are not captured by the specification.